ethereum/devp2p/discv5/discv5-wire.md

     message-type = 0x03
     distanceₙ    = requested log2 distance, a positive integer

 FINDNODE queries for nodes at the given logarithmic distances from the recipient's node ID.
+When distance `0` is requested, the result set should contain the recipient's current record.

-The recipient should create a result set containing nodes from its local node table.
+The recipient should create the result set by collecting nodes from its local node table according to the requested distances.
+Implementations should limit the number of nodes in the result set.
+The recommended result limit for FINDNODE queries is 16 nodes.

-A request with distance `0` should return the recipient's current record as the only result.

 ### NODES Response (0x04)